 But even soft cushion covered blunt force gears like these could still have a devastating effect on your extremities, and as you hit the punching bag or body shield or the dummy.

-First off you’ll need to wear basic athletic shoes and thing like shorts and a t-shirt, a tank top, or long pants such as sweatpants or yoga pants.
-These types of clothes help your body to achieve full range of motion.
+First off you’ll need to wear basic athletic shoes and things like shorts and a t-shirt, a tank top, or long pants such as sweatpants or yoga pants.
+These types of clothes help your body to achieve a full range of motions.

-Besides the tank top or t-shirt that you’ll wear you may also need to wear a rash guard.
-It’s a very stretchable clothing with long or short sleeves and works like a spandex.
+Besides the tank top or t-shirt that you’ll wear, you may also need to wear a rash guard.
+It’s very stretchable clothing with long or short sleeves and works like a spandex.

 Rashguards protect your skin from abrasions as we’ve discussed earlier and you can wear it comfortably even when you sweat through it while training.